vishvAsa/notes/biology/organism/health/_index.md

 बलाधिष्ठानम् आरोग्यं
 यदर्थोऽयं क्रियाक्रमः।(चरकः)

+### Robustness vs fragility
-- "Health is the most important asset you have - but it's an invisible asset, only becoming apparent when you start losing it. ...
-Good health is the functioning of all systems; ill health only needs one thing to go wrong - hence our lives are inevitably 'doomed to failure'. ..
+- "Good health is the functioning of all systems; ill health only needs one thing to go wrong - hence our lives are inevitably 'doomed to failure'. ..
 Of course it is good to retain strength and muscle mass in older age."
 (Anna Karenina principle.)

+### Risk reduction
+- A healthy life is risk reduction.

+> If in finance/business you concentrate on survival first i'e clipping the left tail - that's what you are doing when you exercise and eat right.
+You are reducing the likelihood of chronic illness, a 'blow-up', the absorbing barrier and disease. - GA

+### Youth
 - "Realise that the condition of youth is the prime expression of health - Do things to recreate youth.
 It isn't a single metric - Don't mistake one marker of health for a decisive marker against disease."
 See aging page to grok what youth entails.
 - Wildness but not savagery.
 Stimulus-response.

 ## प्रभावः
-Having negative health conditions diminishes our enjoyment of life, and makes us fragile to environmental and manmade stressors and unexpected events.
+- Having negative health conditions diminishes our enjoyment of life, and makes us fragile to environmental and manmade stressors and unexpected events.
+- "Health is the most important asset you have - but it's an invisible asset, only becoming apparent when you start losing it. ..."

 ## मार्गः
 - Do things to recreate youth.
 Even the "vigorous hunter mode".